joewiz/joewiz.github.io/_posts/2021-05-30-converting-roman-numerals-with-xquery-xslt.md

 1. Proceeding from right-to-left, the first number checked is 5.
 Since 5 is greater than the default "previous number" (0), 5 is added to the default "running total" (0), yielding a value of 5.
 1. Continuing from right-to-left, the next number checked is 1.
 Since 1 is less than the "previous number" (5), 1 is subtracted from the "running total" (5), yielding a value of 4.
 1. The next number checked is 50.
 Since 50 is greater to the "previous number" (1), 50 is added to the "running total" (4), yielding a value of 54.
 1. The final number checked is 10.
-Since 10 is less than the "previous number" (50), 10 is added to the "running total" (54), yielding a value of 44.
+Since 10 is less than the "previous number" (50), 10 is subtracted from the "running total" (54), yielding a value of 44.
 1. With all numerals exhausted, the function returns the final "running total": 44.

 (Whereas [my earlier XQuery 3.0 version](https://gist.github.com/joewiz/228e9cc174694e146cc8#file-roman-numerals-xqm) raised an error when an invalid Roman numeral was included in the input string, this one just assigns any invalid symbols the value of 0.)